andrewquitadamo/bioinformatics-skills/02-text-editors.md

 Unlike their GUI counterparts they can be used directly from the command line.

 **Instructions**
-To follow along copy and paste ```wget https://github.com/andrewquitadamo/bioinformatics-skills/archive/master.zip && unzip master.zip && cd bioinformatics-skills-master/data/02-text-editors/``` into your terminal.
+To follow along copy and paste `curl https://raw.githubusercontent.com/andrewquitadamo/bioinformatics-skills/master/data/02-text-editors/tale-of-two-cities.txt -O` into your terminal.

 #Nano